This tutorial will show you how to add components such as services or websites to the Backstage catalog.

 apiVersion: backstage.io/v1alpha1 kind: Component metadata: name: sample-service-1 description: | A service for testing Backstage functionality.
 Configured for GitHub Actions. annotations: github.com/project-slug: roadiehq/sample-service spec: type: service owner: my-team-name lifecycle: production

-Ensure the Name of the created component will make sense to you and your team.
+Best Practice Tip!
+Ensure the name of the component will make sense to you and your team.
 This is how other users will refer to your component in Backstage.

 Click the Home link in the Backstage sidebar to go back to the catalog where you should see your component.
 Depending on the type of component you imported, you might have to cycle through the tabs until you see your component.

 If your component is not appearing make sure Backstage has permissions to read the repo that you added the yaml file to.